 Evolving regulatory context regarding carbon tax

-Increased costs of carbon-intensive products (diesel)
+Increased costs of carbon-intensive products (such as diesel)

 Reputational risk